CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.6-miscellaneous.md

 Click on the `Project settings` menu item in the left menu panel.

-Click on `Audit logs` in the Project settings menu.
+Click on `Audit log` in the Project settings menu.

 Scroll through the audit log and experiment with some of the search options.
 Click on the `+ More` button to add more search options.

 ### Advanced search

-In the search box in the blue top menu bar, type "readme" and then hit `return` key.
+In the search box in the blue top menu bar, type "welcome" and then hit the `return` key.
 Notice what shows up.
 Try typing in some text you added to your files in the labs and see if you can find that text.